 How is it diagnosed?

 Your doctor will check your skin and ask about your health and activities.
-He or she may do tests to find out what is causing your folliculitis and to make sure you don't have a different problem, such as impetigo or heat rash.
-Testing a sample of the fluid in the pimples or a sample of tissue can help your doctor learn what is causing the infection.
+Testing a sample of the fluid in the bumps can help your doctor learn what is causing the infection.

 How is folliculitis treated?